Danilo Gallinari

-Danilo Gallinari (/it/; born 8 August 1988) is an Italian professional basketball player who last played for the Vaqueros de Bayamón of the Baloncesto Superior Nacional (BSN).
+Danilo Gallinari (/it/; born 8 August 1988) is an Italian former professional basketball player who played 14 seasons in the National Basketball Association (NBA).
 After spending his first four years as a professional in his native Italy, Gallinari was drafted sixth overall in the 2008 NBA draft by the New York Knicks.
 He played with the Knicks for two and a half seasons before being traded to the Denver Nuggets in 2011.

 Over the course of 16 seasons in the NBA, Gallinari also played for the Los Angeles Clippers, the Oklahoma City Thunder, the Atlanta Hawks, the Washington Wizards, and the Detroit Pistons.

 Professional career

 Casalpusterlengo (2004–2005)

 Gallinari started playing professionally in 2004 for Casalpusterlengo, a team in Serie B1 (third level in Italy).

 Edimes Pavia (2005–2006)

 In 2005, Gallinari was acquired by Armani Jeans Milano, which then sent him to Edimes Pavia, a team competing in the Italian league second division championship during the 2005–2006 season, so that he could earn more experience with extended playing minutes.
-Even though he played only half of the season due to an injury, in 2006 he was nominated as the best Italian player of the Italian league second division championship, averaging 14.3 points, 3.4 rebounds, 2.0 steals, and 0.8 assists in 17 games.
+Even though he played only half of the season due to an injury, in 2006, he was nominated as the best Italian player of the Italian league second division championship, averaging 14.3 points, 3.4 rebounds, 2.0 steals, and 0.8 assists in 17 games.